Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 This presents a very interesting opportunity where we can use this feature to enhance other types (including our own) with a special comprehension syntax that helps express certain operations in a more concise and clear way.
 In practice, it allows us to achieve something similar to [F#'s computation expressions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) or [Haskell's `do` notation](https://en.wikibooks.org/wiki/Haskell/do_notation).

-In this article we will see how the LINQ query syntax works under the hood, how to make it work with custom types, and look at some practical scenarios where that can actually be useful.
+In this article we will see how the LINQ query syntax works under the hood, how to integrate it with custom types, and look at some practical scenarios where that can actually be useful.

 ## Query syntax internals

-To understand how to repurpose LINQ query syntax for other types, let's start by taking a look at how it already works with regular collections.
+To understand how to repurpose the query syntax for other types, let's start by taking a look at how it already works with regular collections.
 For example, imagine we have a sequence of numbers that we want to filter, reorder, and transform.
 Using LINQ we can do it like this:

 ```csharp
 var source = new[] {1, 2, 3, 4, 5};